 We headed off for a great tour up the hills and down to the beach.
-It was quite exciting but not nearly as jaw dropping as one passenger worried at almost every new hill.
-We had 90 minutes on a beach (beside Sandals) to lie on the sand or swim.
+It was quite exciting.
+But not nearly as jaw dropping as one passenger worried at almost every new hill.
+We had 90 minutes on a beach beside Sandals to lie on the sand or swim.
 We of course headed straight for the rocks with our goggles in hand in search of the sea life.

 St. George’s, Grenada

 Our driver Lewis put on his headset and did a great job of narrating our way through much of the island of Grenada.
-He was great about stopping when he saw something we should see – especially if it was edible.
+He was wonderful about stopping when he saw something we should see – especially if it was edible.
 We got a good introduction to the spices of the island, cacao production, a factory that still made rum the same way it was done 200 years ago and a few other panoramic sites for photos.

 It was a great comprehensive tour even if I did leave the bus a bit rattled!
 There was no way to leave Grenada and not know that the colours of Grenada were red, yellow and green.

-We didn’t really get to enjoy the beach life although our guide did point out many of the very high end resorts and spots where you may catch glimpses of celebrities.
+We didn’t really get to enjoy the beach life.
+Although our guide did point out many of the very high end resorts and spots where you may catch glimpses of celebrities.
 We now understood a bit better why this seemed to be such an expensive vacation from Toronto.